Sxmurai/eclipse/README.md

 # eclipse

-My lavalink client I decided to make because why not
+The discarded afterbirth of my lavalink client

 ---